open-horizon/exchange-api/README.md

 - Update the Exchange to UBI 9 minimal from 8
 - Add TLS 3.0 algorithm `TLS_CHACHA20_POLY1305_SHA256` to the approved algorithms list for TLS connections.
 - Updated Sbt to version 1.6.2 from 1.6.1
+- Changed GitHub action to use OpenJDK 17 instead of AdoptJDK 11

 ## Changes in 2.101.4
 - Internationalization updates.